verge2015/nodejs-number-to-words/README.md

 # nodejs-number-to-words
-This is a simple program that you will input the number and convert it to words.
+This is a simple NodeJS program that you can input a number then this app automatically convert it into words.

 ## Version of NPM and NodeJS
 ```bash